We want her to be whoever she wants to be.

 Sport can break down barriers, promote participation, alter attitudes and include the excluded – on and off the field.

-Through cricket programs around the world, UNICEF brings children together to create a more cohesive next generation and build their life skills, all while they play, learn and have fun.
+That’s why UNICEF, with support from the International Cricket Council (ICC), run cricket programs around the world, bringing children together to unify the next generation and build their life skills, all while they play, learn and have fun.

 By donating today, you will directly support a program that aims to defy harmful stereotypes about ethnicity and gender through a common love of cricket.